leoemaxie/alx-system_engineering-devops/README.md

 * Loops, Conditions and Parsing: Introduction to loops and conditionals in bash.
 This is housed in [0x04-loops_conditions_and_parsing](/0x04-loops_conditions_and_parsing) directory.

 * Processes and Signals: Processes and signals in bash.
 This is housed in [0x05-processes_and_signals](/0x05-processes_and_signals) directory.

+* Regular Expression: Regular expression and pattern matching in ruby.
+This is housed in [0x06-regular_expressions](/0x06-regular_expressions) directory.